Doctor of Education in Executive Leadership in Mental Health and Human Services (EdD)

 - Official Transcripts – Applicants must provide official transcripts from institutions awarding the master’s degree.
 Transcripts must show completion of a master’s degree.
 A minimum grade point average is required for courses applied toward a master’s degree.

 - Personal Statement– Applicants must write a personal statement not to exceed 1,000 words.
 This is a very competitive program; a thorough, articulate response is essential to be a successful candidate.
 The statement must include each of the following:

 - Reasons for pursuing the doctoral program;

-- Career goals and how the executive leadership for mental health in communities and doctoral program will help in meeting the established goals; and
+- Career goals and how training in the executive leadership for mental health in communities and doctoral program will help in meeting the established goals; and

 - Experiences that relate the student’s aptitude for the doctoral program.